 The two companies had been two court on two occasions before, in 1981 and 1991, over use of the logos with Apple Corps successfully proving Apple Inc had infringed its trademarks on both occasions.
 The exact terms of the 2007 settlement were never revealed.

-The Beatles‘ music finally made its debut on iTunes after a long-running wrangle between EMI and Apple Inc.
+In November 2010 The Beatles‘ music finally made its debut on iTunes after a long-running wrangle between EMI and Apple Inc.

 According to reports, the licensing deal that brought The Beatles to iTunes is somewhat unique, with direct payments being made from iTunes download sales to Apple Corps rather than going through EMI.